Question and answer details

 As psychologists, we advise that the easiest thing to help children change their behavior is what we call 'star charts’.
 The basic principle is to show the child that you have noticed them being good and that everyone sees their good behavior and that they are rewarded for it.
 This results in the child wanting this good feeling and so reinforces their good behavior.
 It is simple to implement.

 You say that you have tried to explain to him that Muslims do not behave this way, but this is quite a sophisticated concept for a child.
 If you want him to connect good behavior to Islam then you need also to show him the personal benefit of that connection and make it relevant to his own life.

-But I would also remind you that your son is only 8 and in many countries life is very difficult for children and there is little chance for them to play or relax freely as with other children and there is a great pressure to grow up quickly and take adult responsibilities.
+I would also remind you that your son is only 8 and in many countries life is very difficult for children; there is little chance for them to play or relax freely as with other children, and there is a great pressure to grow up quickly and take adult responsibilities.

-It is important that you still remember that he is a child and that he needs time to relax and play with his friends as all children do; the responsibilities of life will come soon enough so don’t rush him into them without awareness that he still needs love and care and enjoyment as well.
-So make sure he does have time to do this also bi-idhn-illah.
+It is important that you still remember that he is a child and that he needs time to relax and play with his friends as all children do.
+The responsibilities of life will come soon enough so don’t rush him into them without awareness that he still needs love, care, and enjoyment as well.
+Therefore, make sure that he does have time to do this also.

-I also suggest that you do read some of the other questions sent to OnIslm that I and other therapists have responded to, regarding shaping children’s behavior and the kind of problem you have mentioned.
+I also suggest that you do read some of the other questions sent to OnIslam.net that I and other therapists have responded to regarding shaping children’s behavior and the kind of problem you have mentioned.
 There are a few basic rules and it is just a case of being persistent and patient.
-Do not worry it is all part of being a parent so not uncommon.
+Do not worry; it is all part of being a parent so not uncommon.